 Freedom offered to content providers and consumers

 OTT platforms are giving content providers the budget that they won’t give anyone else, not to mention the freedom to come up with content that is sociopolitical.
-There’s no more the producers that say there’s no audience for this kind of content, to protect themselves, and there’s greater acceptance for low-budget content.
-On the one hand content writers now have the budget and freedom to do what they want.
-On the other hand consumers have gained viewing independence in terms of location, device, time and poor quality of choices.
+There’s no more producers that say there’s no audience for this kind of content, to protect themselves, and there’s greater acceptance for low-budget content.
+On the one hand, content writers now have the budget and freedom to do what they want.
+On the other hand, consumers have gained viewing independence in terms of location, device, time and poor quality of choices.

 5G will be a Game Changer

 5G connections will enable more people to become content producers without worrying about huge investments in high bandwidth communications equipment.
 This change is not just going to impact the OTT world for the better but also VR sports, music, and multi-game streaming entities.
 One of the most noteworthy improvements the 5G network brings to the OTT industry is Fixed Wireless Access-based video transmission.
 5G will force high-quality consumption in households, thereby expanding viewership and the demand for OTT campaigns.

 A platform-based business model that’s scalable and flexible